 Assistive-technology study spaces in the library

-All campus libraries have an assistive-technology area or dedicated PC you can use for study, either alone or with a support worker.
+All UWE Bristol campus libraries have an assistive software on all student network computers.
+Plus there is a dedicated assistive technology room or computer that you can use for study, either alone or with a support worker.

 What technology is available?

 The assistive technology provided by UWE Bristol Libraries includes the following:

 - High visibility keyboards

 - Assistive software

 - SuperNova magnification and screen read

 - Mindview mind-mapping

 Not all assistive technology is available at each campus library.
 Contact your campus library for more information.